lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 DSS has a dedicated set of sensors connected to the DSS I/O modules.
 The inputs can be general or specific to a subdetector.
-There are three types of inputs: \* Digital inputs (prefix “DI”) are dry contacts that are normally closed (state “False”).
-Examples include signals from cooling plant PLCs or from the smoke detection system. \* 4 – 20 mA or 0 – 10 V analogue inputs (prefix “AI”). \* PT100 temperature probes (prefix “PT”).
+There are three types of inputs: \* Digital inputs (prefix "DI") are dry contacts that are normally closed (state "False").
+Examples include signals from cooling plant PLCs or from the smoke detection system. \* 4 – 20 mA or 0 – 10 V analogue inputs (prefix "AI"). \* PT100 temperature probes (prefix "PT").

 Inputs disappear automatically once the sensor has returned to its nominal status.
-Sensors with an “abnormal state” appear in the upper table on the DSS user interface.
+Sensors with an "abnormal state" appear in the upper table on the DSS user interface.
 Alarms need to be acknowledged.
-They can only be reset (“removed”) once the corresponding inputs are no longer active.
-They start with the prefix “AL\_” and are colour-coded in red. \* “!!!” and flashing text indicate that the alarm has not yet been acknowledged. \* The “x” indicates that the alarm has been acknowledged.
+They can only be reset ("removed") once the corresponding inputs are no longer active.
+They start with the prefix "AL\_" and are colour-coded in red. \* "!!!" and flashing text indicate that the alarm has not yet been acknowledged. \* The "x" indicates that the alarm has been acknowledged.
 \* ``Left-click`` to acknowledge \* ``Right-click`` to show info and instructions and actions

-Actions are usually “brute force”, but can be delayed with respect to the appearance of an alarm to give time for a “soft landing”.
+Actions are usually "brute force", but can be delayed with respect to the appearance of an alarm to give time for a "soft landing".
 Resetting actions should be coordinated with the DSS piquet, Run chief and subsystem piquets.